What is Zero-day Exploit?

-In the exposure of the active exploitation of these vulnerabilities, Microsoft provided attribution details for the activity.
+In the exposure of the active exploitation of these vulnerabilities, Microsoft provided attribution details for the activity in real-time.
 Per their research, the activity is associated with a state-sponsored group they have named “HAFNIUM”.
 This threat group has reportedly been actively targeting various industries within the United States, ranging from law firms to defense contractors.
-This threat group has historically been associated with exploitation of vulnerabilities in publicly accessible services, and specific targeting of Office 365 environments.
+This threat group has historically been associated with exploitation of vulnerabilities in publicly accessible services, and specific targeting of Microsoft Windows – Office 365 environments.
 HAFNIUM also uses readily available open-source tools for their attacks, including Covenant, Nishang, PowerCat, and other common offensive security tools.

 The ReliaQuest Threat Management Team is actively collecting, categorizing, and vetting Indicators of Compromise (IoCs) related to this campaign.
 Known IoCs are being continuously ingested into the GreyMatter Intel platform for use in investigations by the ReliaQuest SOC and ReliaQuest GreyMatter customers.
 We have proactively engaged with our customers so they understand the risk that this campaign poses, as well as building of automated retroactive hunts for known indicators of compromise for those affected.
 The RQ Threat Advisory Report: HAFNIUM/Exchange Zero-Days outlines the learnings of the vulnerability and its exploitation in more detail including IoCs (indicators of compromise) and GreyMatter detection capabilities mapped to MITRE ATT&CK and the Kill Chain.